Culturally Relevant Education in Environmental Data Science (CREEDS) Workshop

 Engaging students with environmental data science has the potential to broaden participation from diverse communities and empower students to build marketable skills.
 However, the importance of establishing cultural and community relevance when framing this work is often overlooked, creating barriers to engagement.

-Join us to explore what it means to approach education around data science principles and skills from a culturally responsive perspective.
+This workshop will explore what it means to approach education around data science principles and skills from a culturally responsive perspective.

 We will be holding a workshop where interdisciplinary teams will discuss existing and new approaches for developing culturally responsive data science curricula in the environmental sciences.
 This event, which aims to help make environmental data science more inclusive and accessible, is funded in part by a grant from Code for Science & Society, made possible by grant number GBMF8449 from the Gordon and Betty Moore Foundation (https://doi.org/10.37807/GBMF8449).